msetzu/glocalx/README.md

 GLocalX has a strict format on input data.
 It accepts tabular datasets and binary classification tasks.
 You can find a dummy example for each of these formats in `/data/dummy/`.

+#### Local rules

+We provide an integration with [Lore](https://github.com/riccotti/LORE) rules through the `loaders` module.
+To convert Lore rules to GLocalX rules, use the provided `loaders.lore.lore_to_glocalx(json_file, info_file)` function. `json_file` should be the path to a json with Lore's rules, and `info_file` should be the path to a JSON dictionary holding the class values (key `class_names`) and a list of the features' names (key `feature_names`).
+You can find dummy examples of the info file in [data/loaders/adult_info.json](https://github.com/msetzu/glocalx/blob/main/data/loaders/adult_info.json).

+More examples on other local rule extractors to follow.

 #### Rules [`/data/dummy/dummy_rules.json`]

 Local rules are to be stored in a `JSON` format: